If Shipman had been caught abusing hospital drugs as a junior doctor he could have been sacked. ibid.

 The truth is we’ll never really know. ibid.

 For the first time ever, analysing the words and actions of Britain’s most prolific serial killer: the moment Harold Shipman appeared paralysed by fear.
-Faking It: Tears of a Crime s3e4: Harold Shipman, DiscoveryPlus 2020
+Faking It: Tears of a Crime s3e4: Harold Shipman

-For the leading QC who put him behind bars: ‘At no stage in those six days of cross-examination did I detect any sense at all of regret on his part or for anything he’d done.’ ibid.
+For the leading QC who put him behind bars extensive questioning produced no explanation: ‘At no stage in those six days of cross-examination did I detect any sense at all of regret on his part or for anything that he had done.’ ibid.

 The biggest mass murder in British criminal history.
 Hundreds killed by one man, a local GP Harold Shipman.
 A position he believed gave him power over life and death. ibid.